 Several factors influence the position of a linear actuator, including:

-• Stroke: The stroke of a linear actuator represents the maximum distance its rod or shaft can extend.
+- Stroke: The stroke of a drive mechanism represents the maximum distance its rod or shaft can extend.

-• Extension Rate: The extension rate, also known as the speed, determines how quickly the actuator extends its rod or shaft.
+- Extension Rate: The extension rate, also known as the speed, determines how quickly the motion device extends its rod or shaft.

-• Retraction Rate: The retraction rate, also known as the speed, determines how quickly the actuator retracts its rod or shaft.
+- Retraction Rate: The retraction rate, also known as the speed, determines how quickly the motion control unit retracts its rod or shaft.

-• Control Mechanism: The control mechanism dictates the method by which the actuator is commanded to extend or retract.
+- Control Mechanism: The control mechanism dictates the method by which the positioning device is commanded to extend or retract.
 Common control mechanisms include electric signals, pneumatic pressure, or hydraulic pressure.

-• Extension Percentage: The percentage of the stroke that the actuator has extended.
+- Extension Percentage: The percentage of the stroke that the mechanical actuator has extended.
 This value is typically expressed as a decimal between 0 and 1, where 0 represents fully retracted and 1 represents fully extended.

 Example Calculation:

-Therefore, the actuator’s rod or shaft has extended 50 mm from its fully retracted position.
+Therefore, the motion mechanism’s rod or shaft has extended 50 mm from its fully retracted position.

 Real-World Applications: Bringing Calculations to Life